Exact minimax estimation of the predictive density in sparse Gaussian models: Theorem c 2C : Univariate upper bound proof

 We are now ready to analyze the bound \eqref{eq:decomp}.
-We follow the steps recalled in the quadratic loss case (See Appendix \ref{A:review_quadratic_risk}) and evaluate the predictive risk at the origin and the maximum risk of the threshold density estimate $\hat p_T$.
+We follow the steps recalled in the quadratic loss case [see Section~S.4 of \citet{Supplementary}] and evaluate the predictive risk at the origin and the maximum risk of the threshold density estimate $\hat p_T$.
 This organization helps to make clear the new features of the predictive loss setting.

-\textit{Risk at zero.} It is easy to show that $\rho(0, \hat p_T) = O(\eta \lambda_f)$.
+\textit{Risk at zero.} It is easy to show that $\rho(0, \hat p_T) = O(\eta\lambda_f)$.
 First, from \eqref{eq:rho-a}, we have